 The good news is that I have my photos backed up online, as well as the documents folder from my laptop.
 The bad news – well, there’s a lot of bad news.

-The punctures were to confirm that I had no haemorrhage in my brain, or meningitis causing the headaches I was getting on and off for the last two years.
-Happily neither of those are the case, but unhappily my spine appears to be still leaking cerebrospinal fluid.
-CSF leaks are not very well known, nor are they very commonly diagnosed – people I’ve spoken to have basically said they were told “you have migraines” for years, until finally a doctor was willing to take their assertion that the headaches were positional and did not respond to migraine treatment seriously.
+Spinal CSF leaks are not very well known, nor are they very commonly diagnosed—people I’ve spoken to have basically said they were told “you have migraines” for years, until finally a doctor was willing to take their assertion that the headaches were positional and did not respond to migraine treatment seriously.

 A recent BBC piece featured a gentleman in Scotland who is still trying to fix his leak, after many years, and is mostly bed-bound.

 The fix for this is usually to start with an epidural blood patch.
 This was something I went back for in New York, at the same hospital that performed the lumbar puncture.
-They cautioned me against getting one for reasons I’ll get into eventually — but suffice it to say they also told me I ought to heal up alone just fine.
+They cautioned me against getting one, saying it had risks, and then told me “I’ve never heard of” a post puncture headache not healing on its own.

-It’s been 6 weeks of lying on my back pretty much all day.
+Well, it’s been 6 weeks of lying on my back pretty much all day.
 Still not healed.
-My uptime is pretty limited.
-And when I do lie down it’s not that painful.
+When I do lie down it’s not that painful.
 But the minute I stand up, the pain comes crashing down.
 Literally.
 It feels like my brain is being pushed down into my spinal cord.
-They call this “brain sag,” and friends it is no joke.
+People I’ve spoken with who have spinal CSF leaks call this “brain sag,” and friends it is no joke.
 It also makes you nauseous enough that the smell of food is not a fun experience.
 This is how you know how dire it is for me: I am not excited about food.

 The upside to having both done a Vipassana course and also faced chronic pain over the last years is that I have learned tools that have helped me navigate this deep uncertainty.
 But the dark panic of not knowing if you can get better, and also knowing that doctors that can help you get better are far away is a bad combo.
 (CSF specialists are at Duke in North Carolina, Stanford in California, and Cedars-Sinai in LA.)
 My poor parents have dealt quite a bit with a puddle of a Jodi, and have tried to keep positive the times that I am not.